woof. I had to insert a photo of something sunny here because is it just me, or is this winter extra gloomy!?

 While I’ve never actually had this exact experience with a lady of the night, that’s my impression coming out of a relatively mild polar vortex this last week, and I must say, I’ve got mixed feelings.

-I still had to go into work because Omaha is a pretty mild midwestern state and our weather emergencies often take a centimeter of snow as opposed to blatantly freezing temperatures, so I didn’t really feel like I can complain from a technical standpoint. (case-in-point: it was 50 degrees here yesterday.
+I still had to go into the office because Omaha is a pretty mild midwestern state and our weather emergencies often take a centimeter of snow as opposed to blatantly freezing temperatures, so I didn’t really feel like I could complain from a technical standpoint. (case-in-point: it was 50 degrees here yesterday.
 People were in shorts.
 I rest my case.)

 Regardless, winter’s sting is more about the moody cloudy season that settles into your soul.
-I’m pretty sure it could look like a snowglobe and something about the season of hibernation is difficult to overcome, but I think I’ve figured it out: in the winter, you’re left with your own thoughts.
-There are so few distractions (comparatively) and it really makes to take time to stop and think.
+I’m pretty sure it could look like a snow globe and something about the season of hibernation is difficult to overcome, but I think I’ve figured it out: in the winter, you’re left with your own thoughts.
+There are so few distractions (comparatively) and it really makes you take time to stop and think.
 Like, a lot.

 And I do not enjoy it.
 Well, that is to say, I didn’t enjoy it.
 Well, I’m getting used to it, okay?
 At first, it was weird.
 I’ve been so busy the last few years that I didn’t have time to settle in with my thoughts and get cozy.
 It was a cycle of working hard (multiple jobs because, workaholic), playing hard (too many glasses of wine and overpriced dinners), and burning out to a mindless weekend of doing literally nothing from my couch for the sandwich days that start and end our weeks.